tbaker-sc/gedata_proj/README.md

 The data set to be used with the run_analysis.R script was downloaded from here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+The unaltered README from the dataset has been added to the repository as:
+README_from_dataset.txt

 ###File Setup Information for  R script
 The run_analysis.R script contained in this repository requires 1 of the 2 following file configurations to work: